CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

     };
 {% endhighlight %}

 Here is a sample payment for 1 Pi using Javascript code and combining the variables from above.
 A `.then` function is used after the `createPayment` function to get the returned information and print it to the console and the `.catch` function receives any errors and prints them to the console.
+You don't need to implement the error handling into your code but it makes troubleshooting much easier.

 {% highlight javascript %}
 const paymentData = {